RAED-sioud/E-commerce-Return-Rate-Profitability-Leakage-Analyzer/README.md

 The app builds its SQLite database automatically on first run — 30 products across 6 categories (Apparel, Shoes, Electronics, Home & Kitchen, Beauty, Accessories) with category-appropriate return-rate baselines and holiday-season sales/returns seasonality.

-## Deploy it for free (Streamlit Community Cloud)

-1. Push this repo to your own GitHub account.
-2. Go to [share.streamlit.io](https://share.streamlit.io), sign in with GitHub.
-3. Click **Create app** → "Yup, I have an app" → select this repo, branch `main`, main file `app.py` → **Deploy**.
-4. You'll get a public URL to share or link from your CV.

 ## About the data